Jamesemf/Recycle-Exe/README.md

 recycle.
 Finally, the application provides a gamekeeper page for staff members to access where they can create new bin locations, new goals for users to choose from, and new shop items for users to purchase.

+## Open Source Barcode Reader : Educational Use

+Note within the directory ```staticfiles``` there is a directory named ```BCscanner```.
+This is open source that has an Apache License meaning we are able to use it for educational uses and modify it as need be (which we have done).
+This software provides a barcode reader in our project.
+Here is the GitHub source where we have source this open source software ```https://github.com/mebjas/html5-qrcode```.

 ## Usage